-The spray drying involves the injection of the plasma into a heated drying chamber, at high pressure to form very fine droplets of 10-200 μ m diameter, using a high-pressure nozzle.
+The spray drying involves the injection of the plasma into a heated drying chamber, at high pressure to form very fine droplets of 10 - $200~\mu m$ diameter, using a high-pressure nozzle.
 The type of nozzle used depends on the configuration of the drying chamber and on the flow of heated air.
-The drying chamber is the part of the system where the tiny plasma droplets come into contact with the heated air and hence where the drying process takes place.
+The drying chamber is the part of the system where the tiny plasma droplets contact the heated air and hence which the drying process takes place.

-When the droplets encounter a stream of heated air, the moisture quickly evaporates to form a dry powder.
+When the droplets encounter a stream of heated air the moisture quickly evaporates to form a dry powder.
 It is important that the drops are uniformly sized and are produced at a consistent rate, so that all the particles are exposed to the same temperature conditions.
 Specially designed and engineered nozzles are used to achieve this.